 - In Exterminatus Now, Virus elbows Eastwood while they're trying to hire mercenaries, as it wouldn't be a good idea to dwell on what happened to their previous hired guns.
 Those poor sons of— OW!

-- In Girl Genius, Dimo to Oggie.
+- Dimo to Oggie, with a fist in the ribs.
 Higgs is still able to guess what Oggie was about to let slip, though.

 - The Zombie Hunters.
 Dr. Ellard to Dr. Mercer: cane to the foot.